TriggerAu/KerbalAlarmClock/PlugInFiles/ReadMe-KerbalAlarmClock.txt

 TROUBLESHOOTING
 The plugin records troubleshooting data in the "<KSP_OS>\KSP_Data\output_log.txt".
-If there are errors in loading the config you can delete the "<KSP_OS>\GameData\TriggerTech\PluginData\KerbalAlarmClock\config.xml" and restart the game
+If there are errors in loading the config you can delete the "<KSP_OS>\GameData\TriggerTech\KerbalAlarmClock\settings.cfg" and restart the game

 LICENSE
 This work is licensed under an MIT license as outlined at the OSI site.
 Visit the documentation site for more details and Attribution

 VERSION HISTORY
-Version 3.0.0.beta		-	KSP Version: 0.25.0
+Version 3.0.1.0		-	KSP Version: 0.25.0
+- Rework of majority of code base
 - Ability to choose from 3 visual Skins
-- Alarm Saving - now in the games save file - only saves and loads on game/save and load
+- Added Contract Alarms for Expiry and Deadlines
+- Added Alarm Repeats for Raw, Crew and Model Transfer alarms
 - QuickAdd option for contextual Alarms
 - QuickAdd and Warp option
 - Added Kill Warp with No Message action and restructured buttons/code behind
+- Alarm Saving - now in the games save file - only saves and loads on game/save and load
 - Adjusted settings tabs to better layout options
 - API for Alarm Creation/Modification and events
 - App Launcher integration - this is now the default